Royal Lancers

 The Royal Lancers (Queen Elizabeths' Own) is an armoured cavalry regiment of the British Army.
 The regiment was formed by an amalgamation of the 9th/12th Royal Lancers (Prince of Wales's) and the Queen's Royal Lancers on 2 May 2015.
 It serves as the armoured cavalry reconnaissance regiment for 3rd Deep Reconnaissance Strike Brigade, part of 3rd (UK) Division.

 History

 Royal Lancers at the Platinum Jubilee Pageant in June 2022.

 The amalgamation of the 9th/12th Royal Lancers (Prince of Wales's) and the Queen's Royal Lancers was envisaged as part of Army 2020.
 The amalgamation was announced in July 2012, and the regiment was formed with an amalgamation parade before their Colonel-in-Chief, Queen Elizabeth II, at Richmond Castle on 2 May 2015.

-On 5 April 2017, to mark her 70th anniversary as Colonel-in-Chief of The Royal Lancers and its predecessors, The Queen granted the regiment the honorific suffix "Queen Elizabeths' Own", to recognise their service to Queen Elizabeth II and Queen Elizabeth The Queen Mother.
+On 5 April 2017, to mark her 70th anniversary as Colonel-in-Chief of The Royal Lancers and its predecessors, The Queen granted the regiment the honorific suffix "Queen Elizabeths' Own", to recognise their service to Queen Elizabeth II and Queen Elizabeth the Queen Mother.

-On 8 June 2023, Queen Camilla was appointed Colonel-in-Chief of the regiment.
+On 8 June 2023, Queen Camilla was appointed Colonel-in-Chief of the regiment following the death of Elizabeth II on 8 September 2022.